-foundation to leverage opportunities of digital transformation; to explore the potential of different modes of learning, responding to the needs of different learners; to foster open science and strengthen international research collaboration built on the principle of academic integrity; and to foster ethical and responsible conduct across all operations whether in the physical world, or online.
+If this is a truly shared ambition, then there is a solid infrastructure in most higher education institutions around the foundation to leverage opportunities of digital transformation; to explore the potential of different modes of learning, responding to the needs of different learners; to foster open science and strengthen international research collaboration built on the principle of academic integrity; and to foster ethical and responsible conduct across all operations whether in the physical world, or in the metaverse.

-The IAU Policy Statement is presented in the following pages and it will guide the Association's activities in the area of digital transformation on the road towards 2030 and beyond.
+The final draft version of the IAU Policy Statement is presented in the following pages and it will guide the Association's activities in the area of digital transformation on the road towards 2030 and beyond.